opendp/opendp/docs/source/api/user-guide/programming-framework/supporting-elements.rst

 Supporting Elements
 ===================

-This section builds on the :ref:`core-user-guide` documentation to expand on the constituent pieces of Measurements and Transformations.
+This section builds on the :ref:`core-user-guide` documentation and explains the elements of Measurements and Transformations.

 .. _functions-user-guide: